Job Outlook in the Ft. Lauderdale area:

-Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded up to 13 credits toward an Associates Degree by Broward College or up to 10 credits by the Florida College System.
+Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an Associates Degree by Broward College or the Florida College System.
+Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical college.
 Additional college credit may be awarded with the attainment of additional industry credentials.

 IMPORTANT NOTE REGARDING REGISTRATION: COMPLETION OF THE REQUIREMENTS FOR ENTRY INTO THE PRACTICAL NURSING PROGRAM MAY TAKE A MINIMUM OF THREE WEEKS.
 PLEASE ALLOW SUFFICIENT TIME PRIOR TO THE REGISTRATION PERIOD TO COMPLETE ALL ENTRY REQUIREMENTS.

 - Must have at minimum, a standard high school diploma, state awarded high school diploma, or high school equivalency.
 College degrees must be from an accredited college or university.